 Successful applicants attend a two-day induction event in spring, at which you will be set some work to complete before the next stage.
 Your employment will then begin with a six-week Summer Academy training course, delivered by frontline police officers and assessed through written and practical tests.
 You'll be paid the same as a regular new constable - the basic starting salary is £22,896, although some forces have an additional location allowance.

 Following a 28-day immersion period with a one-to-one mentor within your allocated police force, you will be handed responsibility for a local area with up to 20,000 residents.
 Over the course of the two-year programme, six '100 Day Impact Events' are held at which Police Now officers are expected to demonstrate the impact they have had on their community through submitted work and presentations.

-At the end of the scheme, you are not guaranteed promotion.
-However, you will be well placed to continue as a neighbourhood officer, seek career progression within the force or leave the police to work in another sector having developed a wide range of transferable skills.
+At the end of the scheme, you're not guaranteed promotion.
+However, you'll be well placed to continue as a neighbourhood officer, seek career progression within the force or leave the police to work in another sector having developed a range of transferable skills.